 Managing Depression Among Residents

-This datapoint measures the percent of long-term care patients showing depressive symptoms.
-Many argue that this is a reliable measure of resident quality of care.
+This is a measure of the percent of long-term stay residents exhibiting symptoms of depression.
+Some argue this is a measure of quality of life.

 Appropriate Vaccine Usage

 In Martin Luther Care Center, 94.15% of Patients

 This is a measure of the percentage of long-term stay residents who received the flu and pneumonia vaccines.

 In Martin Luther Care Center, 13.41% Percentage of Patients

 This tells you the percent of patients who required more assistance with activities of daily living over time.
 Higher levels of dependence on staff for assistance with activities of daily living could indicate the erosion of a resident's medical condition.

 In Martin Luther Care Center, 15.86% Percentage of Residents

 Measures the percentage of long-term stay residents who maintained mobility.

 In Martin Luther Care Center, 1.28 Hospitalizations per 1,000 resident days